Muse (band): Lyrics

 Most earlier Muse songs lyrically dealt with introspective themes, including relationships, social alienation, and difficulties they had encountered while trying to establish themselves in their hometown.
 However, with the band's progress, their song concepts have become more ambitious, addressing issues such as the fear of the evolution of technology in their Origin of Symmetry (2001) album.
 They deal mainly with the apocalypse in Absolution (2003) and with catastrophic war in Black Holes and Revelations (2006).
 The Resistance (2009) focused on themes of government oppression, uprising, love, and panspermia.
-The album itself was mainly inspired by Nineteen Eighty-Four by George Orwell.
-Their sixth studio album, The 2nd Law (2012) relates to economics, thermodynamics, and apocalyptic themes.
-Their 2015 album Drones, is a concept album that uses autonomous killing drones as a metaphor for brainwashing and loss of empathy.
+The album was inspired by Nineteen Eighty-Four by George Orwell.
+Their sixth studio album, The 2nd Law (2012), relates to economics, thermodynamics, and apocalyptic themes.
+Their 2015 album, Drones, is a concept album that uses autonomous killing drones as a metaphor for brainwashing and loss of empathy.
+The Guardian wrote that Muse incorporate "calls for revolution just vague enough that both the left and right could rally behind them".

-Books that have influenced Muse's lyrical themes include Nineteen Eighty-Four, Confessions of an Economic Hitman by John Perkins, Hyperspace by Michio Kaku, The 12th Planet by Zecharia Sitchin, Rule by Secrecy by Jim Marrs and Trance Formation of America by Cathy O'Brien.
+Books that have influenced Muse's lyrics include Nineteen Eighty-Four, Confessions of an Economic Hitman by John Perkins, Hyperspace by Michio Kaku, The 12th Planet by Zecharia Sitchin, Rule by Secrecy by Jim Marrs and Trance Formation of America by Cathy O'Brien.